 With the outbreak of the Spanish Civil War, AFSC provided food and clothing to civilians on both sides of the conflict.
-During WWII, AFSC assisted refugees in Europe, Asia, Africa, and the Middle East.
+During World War II, AFSC assisted refugees in Europe, Asia, Africa, and the Middle East.
 After the war, Quaker volunteers contributed to the massive effort to provide relief and reconstruction in countries devastated by the war.
 For these efforts, AFSC, along with the British Friends Service Council, accepted the Noble Peace Prize awarded to Quakers worldwide in 1947.

-- Reports and photos of post-war feeding and reconstruction efforts in Europe, Asia, and Africa.
+- Reports and photos of post-war feeding and reconstruction efforts in Europe, Asia, and Africa

-- Self-help housing and job skills for out of work coal miners in Appalachia
+- Self-help housing and job skills for out-of-work coal miners in Appalachia

 1940s - 1960s